grinfeld/py_spark_playground/dbt/README.md

 ## spark configuration

-I made the [profiles](profiles.yml) more complicated, but if you want to run it only with [docker-compose](../docker-compose-airflow.yml), you don't need all these code `spark.kubernetes` prefix, just remove all this from the file:
+I made the [profiles](profiles.yml) more complicated, but if you want to run it only with [docker-compose](../docker-compose-airflow.yml), you don't need all this code `spark.kubernetes` prefix, just remove all this from the file:
 ```yaml
         "spark.master": "{{ env_var('SPARK_MASTER_URL') if env_var('SPARK_MASTER_URL', 'local[*]').startswith('k8s://') else 'spark://spark-master:7077' }}"
         # --- K8s configuration not empty only if SPARK_MASTER_URL starts with k8s:// ---